shouryade/mycroft/README.md

 3. **postgres-db**: This service runs a PostgreSQL database using the postgres:15-alpine image.
 It's used for persisting sensor data.
 The database is accessible on port 5432 and is pre-configured with initial data using a volume-mounted SQL script.

 4. **Grafana**: A Grafana instance used for visualizing the sensor data stored in the PostgreSQL database.
 It connects to the PostgreSQL service and is accessible on port 3000.
+5. **Grafana**: A Grafana instance used for visualizing the sensor data stored in the PostgreSQL database.
+It connects to the PostgreSQL service and is accessible on port 3000.

-5. **producer**: A custom service built from a Dockerfile in the ./worker directory.
+6. **producer**: A custom service built from a Dockerfile in the ./worker directory.
 It simulates an IoT device that publishes sensor data (smoke and CO levels) to MQTT and RabbitMQ.

-6. **consumer**: A custom service built from a Dockerfile in the ./consumer directory.
+7. **consumer**: A custom service built from a Dockerfile in the ./consumer directory.
 It consumes data from RabbitMQ, processes it, and stores it in the PostgreSQL database.

 ## Getting Started

+To get the application up and running, make sure [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
+Then follow these steps:

 To get the application up and running, make sure [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
 Then follow these steps: